chetan-mehta707/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
 This project is developed by the learning I received while studying Machine Learning Concepts.
-We are trying to solve couple of problems a simple classification and a regression problem for a sample dataset here.
+Follwing are the problem statements I have identified.

-* 1) Computer Vision Problem: Image Classifier
+* i) Computer Vision Problem: Image Classifier

 Problem Statement: